LeeMendelowitz/PythonStringGraph/README.md

 PythonStringGraph
 =================

-A simple Python implementation of Eugene Myers String Graph.
+A simple Python implementation of Eugene Myers' String Graph.